pd95/Swiss-Birds-App/README.md

 The script to prefetch the filter icons has to be executed before building the app.
 As the current implementation of the script is a mixture of unix shell and JavaScript, please make sure you have [node.js](https://nodejs.org) installed on your build machine.

 1. Run the script `./fetch_data.sh` in the `data-scripts` directory.
-  This will first fetch the list of birds and filter categories, cleanup the data (remove duplicates) and then fetch detailed information, images and voices.
-Expected runtime: *10 minutes*
+  This will first fetch the list of filter categories and cleanup the data (remove duplicates).
+(Yes, this script is overly complicated for the simple task it does today...)

 2. Run the script `./prepare_Filter.xcassets.sh`
-  This will create a `Filter.xcassets` folder containing the transformed SVG symbols for the filter categories.
+  This will create a `Filter.xcassets` folder containing transformed SVG symbols for the filter categories.

 3. Move the resulting `Filter.xcassets` into the app folder (along with `Assets.xcassets`): `mv Filter.xcassets ../Swiss-Birds/`